Birding at El Torcal

 The focus of the day will be looking for a variety of rock birds, Melodious Warblers, Stonechats, Thekla Larks, etc. We should see some Iberian Ibex nearby, and subject to the time of year a variety of sylvia warblers.
 El Torcal homes iconic wild flowers in spring, such as wild peonies -best in May-and some orchids -february to June-.
 The Torcal counts with a fully equiped visitor centre, with friendly staff and facilites such as caffeteria, shop and toilets.

-PACE: Birding at El Torcal means hiking.
+PACE: Birding at El Torcal means slow hiking.
+We can addapt the route to your level of fitness to some extent.
 The paths in the Torcal are stony and treacherous although not steep.
+Please bring suitable shoes and warm clothing.
 We only recommend this tour if you are used to walking on rocky terrain!

-TIMING: Tour duration is 4,5 h if we leave from Antequera.
-Likewise, the tour duration is 7-8 h if leaving from Ronda.
+TIMINGS: Tour duration is 5 h if we leave from Antequera.
+Likewise, the tour duration is 8 h if leaving from Ronda.
 In the latter case we will take some time to stop at a local bar for lunch.

 If a visit to see the flamingos at the nearby Fuente de Piedra lagoon is included, the tour duration increaseses a bit.
-In this case, it'd be of 9h from/to Ronda or 7 to 8h if we start in Antequera.
+In this case, it'd be of 10 h from/to Ronda or 8 h if we start in Antequera.

-SEASONALITY: This is a year round trip.
-Spring is always the best time to visit the Torcal, being at its very best from mid April to mid June.
-Summer months will make necessary an early start.
-Winter is only recommended when the weather forecast indicates clear sky.
+SEASONALITY: We guide this tour from late September till mid June.
+Our personal favourite ranges from mid April to early June.
+Winter visits are only recommended when the weather forecast indicates clear sky.
 This nature reserve is prone to high and localized fog.
-In spring it is advisable to avoid weekends.
+It is advisable to avoid weekends.

 BASED IN MALAGA? : If you are based in Málaga, we propose you taking a quick train to "Antequera Santa Ana", where we can also meet you.
-The trip takes just 23 min and return tickets cost from 8,70 eur.
+The trip takes just 23 min and return tickets are usually unexpensive.
 Train info here.
-We recommend the following:
+We can suggest the best train timetables by email.

 WHAT'S INCLUDED